Feeding Your Baby from 1 Month Old to 3 Months Old

 How Do I Begin Feeding My Baby Solid Foods?

 Once your doctor has given permission, select a time of day that your baby is not overtly tired, cranky, or hungry.
 Some babies do well if the solid food introduction occurs toward the end of feeding (reduce the usual breast or bottle feeding by an ounce or two in order to introduce the solids).

 Support the infant in your lap or upright infant seat.
 Babies who are at least 6 months old and hold themselves upright can sit in a highchair.
 Be sure to secure the safety strap.

 Doctors typically recommend mixing iron-fortified, single-grain infant cereal mixed gently with breastmilk or infant formula.
 Using a baby spoon, place a small amount near the infant’s lips.
 Let them smell or taste the solids.
 It is normal if a baby rejects or seems uninterested in the solid.
 Just take time so that the baby grows accustomed to solids as food.

-Cereal in bottles.
 Do not put cereal into an infant bottle unless advised by a doctor (occasionally for weight gain).
 Putting cereal in a milk bottle can cause normal-weight infants to become overweight.
 The cereal can clog or damage nipples eventually.
 And most importantly, this method does not teach infants anything about the mechanics of eating solid foods.

-Beyond cereal.
 Once your baby becomes accustomed to eating infant cereal off a spoon, you may transition to pediatrician-recommended, single-ingredient pureed veggies.